marieschroeder/HomeSet/README.md

 # HomeSet
-Shaping Boulder is a browser app where you can define your own routes from a picture of any wall.
+HomeSet is a browser app where you can define your own routes from a picture of any wall.
 It consists of a python script and three seperate browser applications:

 ## Module description